gitenter/gitenter/doc/requirements/SyRS.md

 - [SyRS-0018]{StRS-0045} Authorized user shall setup some particular to-be-reviewed commit.
 - [SyRS-0063]{StRS-0045,StRS-0048} Authorized user shall setup a set of to-be-reviewed documents, which may be not the entire document set.
 Some documents may be modified but not in case to-be-reviewed, e.g., the ones which has been triggered by tiny modification for the traceability reasons.
 - [SyRS-0056]{StRS-0045} Authorized user shall setup a certain amount of time for people to review.
-- [SyRS-0077]{StRS-0045} Authorized user shall setup a list of reviewers.
+- [SyRS-0077]{StRS-0045} Authorized user shall setup a list of suggested reviewers, as well as the parts they are in charge of holding the liability of the correctness, for a particular reviewing activity.
+- [SyRS-0088]{SyRS-0077} Anybody who have the reading authority can come an join the reviewing activity.
 - [SyRS-0046]{StRS-0045} Document reviewing activities shall be done either through a directly using of this software, or in a traditional review meeting way.
 - [SyRS-0047]{SyRS-0046} The software shall provide an online reviewing system.
 - [SyRS-0048]{SyRS-0047,SyRS-0026,SyRS-0018} Users shall be able to review and comment on the to-be-reviewed documents through a web interface.